-Krystyna Chojnowska-Liskiewicz, who in 1978 become the first woman to sail solo around the world, has died, aged 84
+Krystyna Chojnowska-Liskiewicz, who in 1978 become the first woman to sail solo around the world via the Panama Canal, has died, aged 84

-Polish sailor Captain Krystyna Chojnowska-Liskiewicz, who beat Naomi James by a few months to become the first woman to sail solo around the world, has died at her home in Gdańsk, Poland, aged 84.
+Polish sailor Captain Krystyna Chojnowska-Liskiewicz, who become the first woman to sail solo around the world via the Panama Canal, has died at her home in Gdańsk, Poland, aged 84.

 Born on 15 July 1936 in Warsaw, Captain Chojnowska-Liskiewicz learned to sail as a child and studied at the Faculty of Shipbuilding at the Gdańsk University of Technology, where she met her future husband, Wacław Liskiewicz.